Buyer's Guides

 Is Relato really easier than n8n?

 Yes, measurably.
 Non-technical users typically build their first workflow in Relato in 20 minutes vs 20+ hours in n8n.
 The difference: pre-built content workflow templates, one-click integrations, and ready-to-run AI agents that understand content work.
-You're not building from scratch—you're customizing proven workflows.
+You're not building from scratch.
+You're customizing proven workflows.

 Can I migrate my existing n8n workflows to an alternative?